Preparing Your Financial Statement

 Our Massachusetts Divorce Lawyers Show You How

-Rule 401 of the Massachusetts Rules of Domestic Procedure requires that each party to an action where financial relief is requested file a complete financial statement showing assets, liabilities, and current income and expenses of both parties and their children.
+Rule 401 of the Massachusetts Rules of Domestic Procedure requires every party asking for financial relief to complete a financial statement showing assets, liabilities, and current income and expenses of both parties and their children.
 If your income is $75,000 or less, you must fill out the short form; should your income exceed $75,000, you must fill out the long form.

 The Expense Section of Your Financial Statement